A Timeless Collection

 A treasure-trove of more than 500 carefully curated pieces of art fill our hotel, paying homage to both Japan’s heritage and London’s rich cultural history.

-Bedrooms are resplendent with bespoke collections of theatre art, and the reception, lobbies, corridors and stairwells are packed with quirky images of London’s best-loved tourist attractions – creating a wonderful, historical celebration of London.
+Vintage Japanese prints adorn the walls of the bar and restaurant, which includes private dining space 'The Butterfly Room', named after its signature collection of butterflies and moths.
+Bedrooms are resplendent with bespoke collections of theatre art, and the public areas are packed with quirky images of London’s best-loved tourist attractions – a wonderful, historical celebration of London.

 Dramatic Boudoirs fit for Thespians